OsbornePro/BTPS-SecPack/docs/index.rst

-**Admin Changed Another Users Password Notification** This alert informs you when a users password has been changed by an Administrator or other user.
+**Admin Changed Another Users Password Notification** This alert informs you when a user's password has been changed by an Administrator or other user.
 Allowing user to change passwords through Azure will generate this alert as well.

 .. image:: img/PasswordChanged.png
     :scale: 100